UshurbakiyevDavlat/BlogApi/README.md

 registration and dedicated urls/views themselves.
 As a result, a popular, powerful, and secure approach is to rely on the third-party packages dj-rest-auth and django-allauth to minimize the amount of code we have to write from scratch.

+Viewsets and routers are a powerful abstraction that reduce the amount of code we as developers must write.
+However this conciseness comes at the cost of an initial learning curve.
+It will feel strange the first few times you use viewsets and routers instead of views and URL patterns.
+Chapter 9: Viewsets and Routers 167
+Ultimately the decision of when to add viewsets and routers to your project is subjective.
+A good rule of thumb is to start with views and URLs.
+As your API grows in complexity if you find yourself repeating the same endpoint patterns over and over again, then look to viewsets and routers.
+Until then, keep things simple.